jmda8400/Weather-API/README.md

-A Django based web page with a bootstrap based carousel and an integrated weather API.
+_A web page with a Bootstrap based carousel and an integrated weather API._

 ## Getting Started